davesteele/todo.txt-gtd/README.md

 organized by Project, and arbitrary text related to projects can be added as comments.

-A '#' comment consisting of a single word is a Project Header, defining the default project for following tasks.
+A "#" comment block starting with a comment consisting of a single word is a Project Header, defining the default project for following tasks.
 The final *_None* project is special - it collects tasks that are added using various **todo.txt** applications.